amir0ff/midi-controller/README.md

 > It doesn't require any external software such as "The Hairless MIDI" since this is MIDI USB Class Compliant device.

+MIDI In can be assigned from the software to any knob, slide or button you map it to, but MIDI Out has to be configured in the `readMIDI()` method in the code.
 ### MIDI Out mappings:

 * MIDI Channel = 4